Supporting recovery from developmental trauma, emotional neglect, and relational wounds.

 What matters to me

-I’m Sharon Newland, a BACP-registered Integrative Counsellor and Psychotherapist based in Central Bristol and online.
+I’m Sharon, a BACP-registered and NCPS-accredited Integrative Counsellor, Parts Work Practitioner, Couples Counsellor and Supervisor based in Central Bristol and online.

 My work is rooted in attachment-focused and trauma-informed practice, with a particular interest in how early relational experiences shape the way we relate to ourselves, others, and the world.

-Many of the people I work with have learned to adapt early in life becoming highly self-aware, capable, and emotionally responsible for others, while often feeling disconnected from their own needs or sense of self.
+Many of the people I work with have learned to adapt early in life, becoming highly attuned to others, responsible, and capable, while feeling disconnected from their own needs, emotions, or sense of self.

 At Sharon Newland Counselling and Psychotherapy, we take time to gently explore these experiences in more depth, creating space for you to understand yourself and your patterns with greater clarity and compassion.